Seiya Suzuki Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds' 4.90 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.90 team ERA that ranks 27th across all league pitching staffs.

 - The Reds rank 19th in baseball in home runs allowed (63 total, 1.2 per game).

-- Williamson (0-0) starts for the Reds, his third of the season.
+- Ashcraft gets the start for the Reds, his 11th of the season.
+He is 2-3 with a 5.57 ERA and 41 strikeouts through 53 1/3 innings pitched.

-- His last appearance came on Monday against the St. Louis Cardinals, when the left-hander went 4 1/3 innings, surrendering three earned runs while giving up four hits.
+- In his last appearance on Tuesday, the right-hander tossed five innings against the St. Louis Cardinals, giving up seven earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.